Air Quality Alert: Widespread Smoke From Canadian Wildfires Lingers Throughout Region

 People who may be especially sensitive to the effects of elevated levels of pollutants include the very young, and those with preexisting respiratory problems such as asthma or heart disease.

-Wednesday, June 7 will be clear with widespread haze and patchy smoke and a high temperature in the mid 70s.
+Some schools districts in the region have canceled outdoor activities on Wednesday, June 7, which will feature widespread haze and patchy smoke with a high temperature in the mid 70s.

 The smoky skies have also had an effect on the sun.